kchatr/kchatr/README.md

 - ⚡ Fun fact: ...
 -->
 # Intro
-I'm Kaushik - an 19-year old quantum computing & machine learning enthusiast and software developer!
-I love learning about new technologies and languages, and I'm always looking for inspiration.
-I am also a contributor for Data Driven Investor and a writer for Cantor's Paradise and The Startup on Medium.
-You can learn more about me from my website, https://kchatr.github.io
+I'm Kaushik - a 20-year-old AI developer and Data Science enthusiast.
+I'm especially passionate about responsible AI development, with ethical alignment and interpretability my primary areas of interest.
+I have significant experience working with retrieval-augmented generative (RAG) models, as well as autoregressive and classification algorithms.
-- 🔭 I’m currently working on implementing quantum algorithm's using Qiskit and the IBM Quantum Computing Cloud Environment and the applications of generative algorithms in artificial neural networks.
-I'm also working on integrating Tensorflow Lite with Flutter for creating AI mobile applications :D
+- 🔭 I recently interned as a Data Scientist at ProCogia, where I developed autoregressive models for real-time data, as well as benchmarking LLms and implementing guardrails.
+Previously, I developed, evaluated, and fine-tuned retriever and generative models in RAG systems and deployed LLMs to REST API endpoints.
-- 🌱 I’m currently learning how to integrate Flutter with Firebase to create a backend for a multi-platform application.
-I'm also learning more about applying neural networks to time series & stochastic data and understanding how to use quantative analysis for investing.
+- 🌱 I’m currently learning more about 3D model generation in the context of spatial computing, as well as developing an interest in representation learning and multimodal techniques.
-- 💬 Ask me about anything related to math, machine learning, quantum computing, blockchain, computer science, or investing :)
+- 💬 Ask me about anything related to generative AI, machine learning, or philosophy :)
 - 📫 How to reach me: My LinkedIn (https://linkedin.com/in/kchatr).
 You can check out my articles at https://medium.com/@kchatr

 ---